IPS-LMU/wasmsox/README.md

 - don't just implement example -> implement the main function to have full access to all the sox features
 - check which file types could be added (e.g. MP3s using lame)
+- make NPM package out of this repo